 Data Integration: It involves merging data from multiple sources.

-This can be challenging, as the data may need to be formatted or cleansed in order to be usable.
+This can be challenging, as the data may need to be formatted or cleaned to be usable.

 In addition, there are other challenges a business faces while implementing ID resolution:

-a) No customer specifics: The customer is simply a transaction, an ID, a sign-in, or a number, and there is no specific detail about his or her interests, devices used, and so on.
+a) No customer specifics: The customer is simply a transaction, an ID, a sign-in, or a number, and there is no specific detail about their interests, devices used, and so on.

-Today, consumers engage with and access content across multiple touchpoints and channels on multiple devices.
+Today, consumers engage with and access content across multiple touchpoints and channels on various devices.

-It is thus difficult to identify all the digital sources associated with the consumer’s identity.
+It isn't easy to identify all the digital sources associated with the consumer's identity.

-c) Campaigns are planned on assumptions: Campaigns are designed on estimations; on the basis of cookies, one can identify the primary device, but everything else is simply an assumption.
+c) Campaigns are planned on assumptions: Campaigns are designed on estimations; based on cookies, one can identify the primary device, but everything else is simply an assumption.

-Due to the complexity of finding individual customer preferences, businesses generally create basic campaigns, which never involve huge consumer prospects.
+Due to the complexity of identifying individual customer preferences, businesses typically create basic campaigns, which often target a limited number of consumer prospects.

-The problem becomes even more critical when the customer changes devices or platforms; whatever engagement was built on earlier channels is susceptible to lose.
+The problem becomes even more critical when the customer changes devices or platforms; whatever engagement was built on earlier channels is susceptible to loss.

 Identity Resolution Use Cases